About us

 Being tenant farmers across generations we are aware that the farm has been here since the 13th century (when it provided food for the castle across the fields) and that it will be here long after we are gone.
 We run the farm and farm shop businesses as well as we can for today and for the future.

 Over three generations, and with the hard work of many people who work here, the farm and shop have thrived.
-We’ve won many accolades and awards, including:
+We have been fortunate enough to win many accolades and awards over the past decades.
+The most recent include: